Skip to main content

 The conversion hierarchy: what matters in what order

 Most landing page mistakes are sequencing problems.
+I’ve audited hundreds of pages and the issue is almost never the design - it’s the order.
 Designers add social proof before they’ve earned attention.
 They explain features before the visitor understands the problem is being solved.
 The right sequence:

 1. Stop the scroll (headline + hero) → 2.
 Earn trust (proof) → 3.
 Explain the value (benefits) → 4.
 Remove doubt (objections/FAQ) → 5.
 Make the ask (CTA)